ballerina-platform/ballerina-distribution/examples/http-send-response/http_send_response.md

 # REST service - Send response

-The resource method can return `anydata` type, an `http:Response` object, `StatusCodeResponse` records along with `error?`.
-Instead of using an `http:Caller`, the response can be sent similarly by returning from the method.
-When returning `anydata`, the `@http:Payload` annotation can be used to specify the `Content-type` of the response additionally.
-Otherwise, the default content type of the respective return value type will be added.
+The resource method can return `anydata` type.
+In that case, the `Content-type` header of the response is automatically infered from the return type.
+Additionally, the `@http:Payload` annotation on the return type can be used to overwrite the `Content-type`.
+The resource function can also return `error`.
+In that case, a `500 Internal Server Error` will be returned with the error message in the body.

 ::: code http_send_response.bal :::